 Provides the foundational knowledge of the occupational environment.
 Principles of sterilization and disinfection are learned.
 Surgical instruments are introduced.
 Preoperative patient care concepts are simulated.
 Lab practice in included.
-PREREQUISITES: Course 806-177 - General Anatomy and Physiology COREQUISITES: Course 501-101 - Medical Terminology
+PREREQUISITES: 806-177 - General Anatomy and Physiology COREQUISITES: 501-101 - Medical Terminology

-512-126 Surgical Tech Fundamentals 1 4.00
+Surgical Tech Fundamentals 1 4.00

 Focuses on preparing the patient and operating room for surgery.
 Principles of sterile technique are emphasized as the student moves into the scrub role.
 Lab practice is included.
-PREREQUISITES: Course 806-177 - General Anatomy and Physiology COREQUISITES: Courses 501-101 - Medical Terminology and 512-125 - Surgical Technology, Intro to
+PREREQUISITES: 806-177 - General Anatomy and Physiology COREQUISITES: 501-101 - Medical Terminology and 512-125 - Surgical Technology, Intro to on becoming a professional member of the surgical team.
+COREQUISITES: 512-125 -Surgical Technology, Intro to and 512-126 - Surgical Tech Fundamentals 1

-512-127 Exploring Surgical Issues 2.00
+Exploring Surgical Issues 2.00